'Where the Wild things Grow'

 -

-'Where the wild things grow' is not just a dinner in a special place.
-Independent Chef Elise Calkoen (Lady Turkey), artist Carolien Wissing & curator Catherine van Lith have put together a special experience around the farm 't Hof van Gunterstein.
+This spring we will return on the land of farm Hof van Gunterstein.
+Independent Chef Elise Calkoen (Lady Turkey), artist Carolien Wissing & curator Catherine van Lith have once again set a special art experience and a long table in the old apple barn in Breukelen.
 We offer you a journey full of sensory experiences.
+Are you ready to join us?

 -